What is a Caregiver?

 Communicating with the Health Care Team

-Don’t expect yourself to remember every question you have for the doctor.
-Write questions in a notebook and bring them to the appointments.
+• Don’t expect yourself to remember every question you have for the doctor.
+Write down questions and bring them to the appointments.

-Use that same notebook to take notes during the appointment.
-It will be easier to reference these notes as questions arise.
+• Take notes during the appointment.
+It will be easier to reference these notes if you forget some of the details or your family asks questions.

 Importance Of Self-Care for Caregivers